Middleware

 ''

-. - Application middleware is configured under the specific application name, for example:
+. - Application middleware is configured under specific application names, for example:

 Route Middleware

-We can set middleware for a single route or a group of routes.
+We can set middleware for a specific route or a group of routes.

 For example, add the following configuration in config/route.php